Máster Universitario en Abogacía

 • Agustina Sanllehí, José Ramón.
 PhD.
 Full professor of Criminal Law and Criminology at Abat Oliba CEU University.

 • Arias Diez, Isabel.
-Lawyer specialising in Civil Law and Coordinator of the Master's Degree in the Law Profession at Abat Oliba CEU University.
+Lawyer specialising in Civil Law and Co-director of the Master's Degree in the Law Profession at Abat Oliba CEU University.

 • Armas González, Eduardo.
 Lawyer for the Social Security Administration and associate professor in labour law at Abat Oliba CEU University.